mason-keiser/task-tracker/README.md

 # task-tracker
-A full stack CRUD application to keep track and organize daily tasks
+A full stack CRUD application to keep track and organize daily tasks.

 * Link: https://planner.masonkeiser.com/
 # Technologies Used